 An extra credit will be given to applicants as follows:

 Applicants majoring in Mass Communications and Political Science; other fields might also be specified by scholarship sponsors as a condition for awarding the scholarship

 Applicants enrolled or planning to enroll in universities that contribute towards the Arab American Scholarship Fund.

 All required documents [including the 2 letters of recommendation] must be submitted electronically by the student, along with the scholarship application at one time.
-Applications submitted via mail or delivered by hand will be rejected.
+Applications submitted via email, mail or delivered by hand will be rejected.
 No exceptions!

 Below is a list of the required documents: